akshayp7/playwright-typescript-playwright-test/README.md

 npm run allureReport
 ```
 11. For HTML Report generation execute below command , single static HTML report(index.html) which can be sent via email is generated in "html-report" folder:
-12. For converting HTML Reports to zip file "adm-zip" library is used, the logic is implemented in `global-teardown.ts` , to make sure this runs after all the test are executed and after reports are generated, `global-teardown.ts` is given as a parameter for "globalTeardown" in `playwright.config.ts` file.
-Results are generated as `html-report.zip` in project directory.
-13. For debugging test cases add debug points, the press CNTRL+SHIFT+P and type "debug:debug npm script", on the edit box select desired script.
+12. For debugging test cases add debug points, the press CNTRL+SHIFT+P and type "debug:debug npm script", on the edit box select desired script.
-14. Screenshots, Videos and Trace files will be generated in test-results folder.
+13. Screenshots, Videos and Trace files will be generated in test-results folder.
-15. To change your username go to `testConfig.ts` and provide value against `username`
+14. To change your username go to `testConfig.ts` and provide value against `username`
-16. To change password, go to `lib/WebActions` in `decipherPassword()` uncomment `ENCRYPT` code block and replace `password` with your password, execute the test case, Encrypted password will be printed on your console .
+15. To change password, go to `lib/WebActions` in `decipherPassword()` uncomment `ENCRYPT` code block and replace `password` with your password, execute the test case, Encrypted password will be printed on your console .
 Copy Encrypted password in `testConfig.ts` against `password` field.
 You can comment Encrypt bloack ater this.
-17. For executing Postgres DB test case, navigate to `testConfig.ts` and provide values for `dbUsername, dbPassword, dbServerName, dbPort, dbName`.
+16. For executing Postgres DB test case, navigate to `testConfig.ts` and provide values for `dbUsername, dbPassword, dbServerName, dbPort, dbName`.
 Refer to `tests/DB.test.ts` for connecting to DB and Firing a Query.
-18. For viewing trace files, go to folder where `trace.zip` is generated and execute :
+17. For viewing trace files, go to folder where `trace.zip` is generated and execute :
 ```JS
 npx playwright show-trace trace.zip
 ```
-19. You can change the Logging Message at Test Case/Test Step Level in CustomReporterConfig.ts file
+18. You can change the Logging Message at Test Case/Test Step Level in CustomReporterConfig.ts file
-20. In `tsconfig.json` file in `paths` section we can re-assign the long path imports like '../../' to a variable which starts with '@' and then we can use it to shorten our import statements in respective file.
+19. In `tsconfig.json` file in `paths` section we can re-assign the long path imports like '../../' to a variable which starts with '@' and then we can use it to shorten our import statements in respective file.
 In the below example wherever '../../pageFactory/pageRepository/' import statement is used we can replace it with '@pages'
 ```JS
 "@pages/*":["pageFactory/pageRepository/*"]
 ```
-21. Network Replay :
+20. Network Replay :
 For using this featre in Playwright we use HAR file.
 HAR (HTTP Archive) is a file format used by several HTTP session tools to export the captured data.
 This can be highly useful in troubleshooting complex issues by obtaining additional information about the network requests that are generated in the browser while an issue occurs.